Skip to main contentSkip to main navigationSkip to footer content

 The Family Nurse Practitioner Certification (FNP-BC) offered by the American Nursing Credentialing Center (ANCC) is the recommended option for FNPs as far as certification goes.
 To obtain it, you need to meet the following eligibility requirements:

-- Hold a current, active RN license.
+• Hold a current, active RN license.

 6. Keep Up with Your Continuing Education Requirements for FNPs

 A career in nursing requires you to be a life-long learner.
-So, continuing education will be part of your experience as a family nurse practitioner, as you may need to fulfill certain requirements to renew your nursing license, nursing certification, or APRN certification.
-Continuing education is not a chore or another step you have to cross off the list.
+So, continuing education will be part of your experience as a family nurse practitioner, as you may need to fulfill specific requirements to renew your nursing license, nursing certification, or APRN certification.
+Continuing education is not a chore or another step to cross off the list.
 It is a great way to ensure you always stay up-to-date with the latest developments in your field.
 In the end, it makes you a better nurse.
 And everyone stands to benefit from that.

 7. Reap the Benefits of Your Hard Work